AlexJameson/auto-forwarder-bot/README.md

 Basically, the bot listens to all messages in source groups, parses these messages to find hashtags, and then sends messages to each topic that corresponds to a message hashtags.
 The bot ignores messages in the following cases:

-1. A text message content consists only of hashtags (while it's a valid case for photos or document captions);
+1. A text message content consists only of hashtags without any other text (while it's a valid case for photos or document captions);
-1. Hashtags are shorter than 4 symbols including the hash symbol, like `#1` or `#hh`.
+1. Hashtags in the message are shorter than 4 symbols including the hash symbol, like `#1` or `#hh`.

-In case a message contains text content and hashtags but these hashtags don't correspond to any topics in the target group, the bot forwards this message to the *Miscellaneous* topic.
+In case a message contains valid hashtags and content but the hashtags don't correspond to any topics in the target group, the bot forwards this message to the *Miscellaneous* topic.

 For more information on this process, see [Hashtags and Topics](#hashtags-and-topics).